-When kids are older still, they can do much more than simple chores.
-By seven they should be helping with cleaning the house and yard, washing cars, gardening, fetching tools, helping to cook, wash and dry clothes, fold and hang the same, and make beds.
+When kids are older, they can do much more than simple chores.
+By seven, they should help clean the house and yard, wash cars, garden, fetch tools, wash clothes, fold and hang the same, and make beds.

-By ten their chores will include washing windows, painting, cooking, cleaning, gardening and more, mostly with adult supervision.
+By ten, their chores will include washing windows, cooking, cleaning, gardening, and more, mostly with adult supervision.

 The family benefits in many ways, but at the same time, children benefit as they learn a range of skills and develop an excellent work ethic.
 Destroying this system and replacing it with the kids doing and learning nothing was one of the Fifth Column’s most significant accomplishments.
 It had a devastating effect on Western society.

 Since we live in a society that calls such normal behavior ‘slave-making,’ you should avoid discussing it.
 Just raise your kids this way, and when outsiders ask questions, change the subject.